 Ella was surprisingly (for me – coming from quiet Haputale) westernized with its Main Street lined with cafes and guesthouses.
 I have a feeling soon it will be indistinguishable from any other backpacker-overrun towns.
 While in Galle, the stilt fishermen have discovered that they can earn more money from tips than from fishing.

-Come visit Sri Lanka soon before things change too much and keep in mind the following tips for visiting Sri Lanka.
+Come visit Sri Lanka soon before things change too much.
+When you do, keep in mind the following tips for visiting Sri Lanka.

 DON’T underestimate the distance between places in Sri Lanka